osmandapp/web/main/docs/user/plugins/trip-recording.md

 ## Recorded GPX file

+GPS data consists of the latitude and longitude of your location at a specific point in time.
+If they are recorded in a file as a set of location points arranged in a specific order, the file stores the progress of your journey.
+Each point in the file also stores coordinates, speed, bearing and elevation.
+When you place points from the file on the map, your journey is visualized as a track with a fixed start and destination.
 The location points are recorded into a file in the [GPX format](https://en.wikipedia.org/wiki/GPS_Exchange_Format), according to the following structure: *file > track > segments > points*, where:

 - One point has a number of attributes: coordinates, speed, altitude, heading.